Romney Weir on the River Thames

 The scheme will consist of two 4 meter diameter Archimedes screw type turbines, occupying two bays in the Romney Weir.
 It is expected to generate 1.4 million kilowatt hours (units) of electricity a year, enough to meet the needs of around 300 households.

-Specification for the Project are as follows:
+Specifications for the Project are as follows:

 If there are any questions about this or other projects, please contact us.